 Just counting bad press, word of mouth, and initial financial impact, suffering a data breach is bad enough for any business.
 However, when you start adding in PCI compliance fines, the total cost to your organization can quickly add up beyond your worst fears.

 Depending on factors such as the size of your business and the degree and length of your non-compliance, fines can range from $5,000 to $100,000 a month.
-Not only that, if you don’t quickly resolve the issues, the fines can actually rise each month until you’re in compliance.
+If issues aren’t resolved quickly, fines can rise each month until you’re in compliance.
 Furthermore, failure to comply can eventually result in your ability to take credit cards being completely revoked.

 It can get worse!